w20010703/Interactive-Lab-Hub/Lab 1/README.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

+In practice, the prototype didn’t behave as subtly as we imagined.
+Using three phone flashlights hidden under a shirt made the glow much brighter and more obvious than expected.
+Instead of creating a faint, discreet effect, the prototype appeared more conspicuous, which leads to some unwanted attention.

 \*\***Are there new ideas that occur to you or your collaborator that come up from the acting?**\*\*

+Yes.
+We realized that experimenting with different materials could help us control transparency and diffusion.
+Testing fabrics or surfaces with varying levels of opacity might allow us to find the best balance between visibility to the human eye and distortion for the camera.

 ## Part C. Prototype the device